AlexsLemonade/OpenPBTA-analysis/tables/zenodo-upload/README.md

 * For SNV data, we prioritize values from the consensus MAF file (`pbta-snv-consensus-mutation.maf.tsv.gz`) for inclusion in the following order: `HGVSp_Short`, `HGVSc`, and `Variant_Type`.
 When no change in the protein is noted in the `HGVSp_Short` value, we use the nucleotide change.
-* CNV alterations use the following notation from the `consensus_seg_annotated_*` files included in the data download: `<cytoband>-<status>-<copy_number>`
+* CNV alterations use the following notation from the `consensus_seg_annotated_*` files included in the data download: `<cytoband>-<status>-<copy_number>`.
 * We report the `FusionName` field from `pbta-fusion-putative-oncogenic.tsv` for fusions.
 When reciprocal fusions are detected, we only report one – whichever comes first when partner genes are sorted alphabetically.

 ### Caveats